millerStudentCouncil/millerStudentCouncil.github.io/spiritday.md

 <br/>
 # The Halloween Spirit Day/Parade will be on October 31!
-##There will be a parade at lunch.
+##There will be a parade at lunch!
 ###The categories are cultural, funny, scary, group, teachers, and homemade.